-Effective August 8, 2018: Due to the passing of the Arts & Culture Millage, Genesee County residents receive 50% off Longway Planetarium tickets.
-Beginning January 16, 2019, Genesee County residents will receive free general admission to Sloan Museum at Courtland Center Mall.
+Thanks to the Genesee County Arts Education & Cultural Enrichment Millage, effective August 8, 2018, Genesee County residents receive 50% off Longway Planetarium tickets.
+Genesee County residents also receive free general admission to Sloan Museum at Courtland Center Mall.
+General admission exhibits include the historic vehicles exhibit and the family play area.
+Traveling exhibit admission is $3 per person for Genesee County residents.
 Please present your driver’s license or ID with your address on it to receive your discount.

 Sloan Museum and Longway Planetarium are funded in part by the Genesee County Arts Education and Cultural Enrichment Millage funds.
 Your tax dollars are at work.